slawekj/ennet/README.md

 Requirements:
 - R environment, the package was implemented and tested using R version 2.13.1.
-- foreach, plyr R packages installed.
+- "foreach", "plyr" R packages installed.
+In order to install the packages go to R console, and type:

+\>install.packages("foreach")

+\>install.packages("plyr")

 - g++ compiler and standard libraries.

 Installation:
 - Download and unpack the source code to the download folder.
-- Install the package by invoking the following command in the installation folder, e.g. a folder containing README.md file:
+- Install the package by invoking the following command in the installation folder, e.g. a folder containing README.md file, from command line:

 $R CMD build ennet && R CMD INSTALL ennet